THE END OF OUR ACTIONS

 (Nicomachean Ethics VII.14.1153b).

-The function argument movitates the necessity of "resources" for happiness.
+The function argument motivates the necessity of "resources" for happiness.
 A knife cannot not perform its function

 well if it never has the opportunity to cut.

-and that there is a set of virtues we must possess for these instances
+and that there is a set of virtues we must possess for these actions

-to constitute a life of what he describes as "complete" happiness.
+to constitute a life of living well and thus of "complete" happiness.

 In outline, then, we can understand Aristotle's argument in the following way.

 He introduces something he calls the human function.
-He uses this function to define the lives a human being can live, and he identifies virtues of thought and character to narrow down the possible human lives to those that achieve happiness and thus have the "best good."
+He uses this function to define the possible lives a human being can live, and he identifies virtues of thought and character to narrow down these lives to the ones in which we live well and are most happy.

-This is essentially the strategy in the argument Socrates gives in the Republic.
+This is pretty much the strategy in the argument we saw Socrates give in Plato's Republic.

 Perseus Digital Library: